inasafe/inasafe-doc/docs/source/training/curriculum/osm-intermediate-toolkit.rst

 1. Installing the SDS plugin
 2. Using the plugin
 3. How it works
-4. Access the datastore online
+4. Accessing the datastore online

 Activities
 **********